Towards A First Step to Understand Flash Loan and Its Applications in DeFi Ecosystem: Background

-In Ethereum, DeFi is formed with a group of open-source protocols deployed as smart contracts.
-Compared to the traditional centralized finance system, decentralized finance is a transparent and permissionless finance ecosystem without relying on intermediaries such as banks.
+Decentralized finance is a transparent and permissionless finance ecosystem without relying on intermediaries such as banks.
+In Ethereum, {\defi} is formed with open-source protocols deployed as smart contracts.
+In the following, we will introduce some primitives in {\defi}.

+{\bf Decentralized Exchange (DEX).} In the centralized exchanges (CEXes), users entrust their capital to CEXes for trading, and CEXes need to guarantee security.
+Conversely, trading on DEXes does not require users to provide access to their private keys.
+Therefore, users can still have full control of their capital.

+In particular, there are two main types of DEXes: \textit{Order Book} and \textit{Automated Market Maker} (AMM). {\it Order Book} DEXes usually maintain a list of buy and sell orders.
+They match the pair of orders with a compatible price in their database.
+As for AMM DEXes, they maintain various liquidity pools with a designed price calculating mechanism.
+The price of assets lying in the pool is usually calculated based on its price mechanism and existing liquidity.
+In comparison, trading in AMM DEXes is more flexible because there is no need for the matching process.

+{\bf Lending.} Lending platforms share interests for depositors to lock their capital in the liquidity pool and provide a collateral loan for borrowers.
+The lending platforms normally require traders to deposit more collateral than the borrowed assets with a certain ratio.
+Most of the lending platforms design a protection mechanism called liquidation to prevent the potential loss caused by price slippage on traders' deposited collaterals.
+Once the collateralization ratio ({\it collateral value}/{\it debt value}) is reached, the lending platforms will first sell lenders' collateral with a discount to liquidators.
+Then, a certain percentage of collateral will be charged to lenders as a penalty.
+We will discuss more details about liquidation in Section~\ref{sec:behaviors}.